LiquidCake/instantchat/README.md

 ## Admin panel (kind of)
-(wont work on local setup without some nginx tinkering, doesn't like proxying to self-signed cert) Simple admin panel that allows some runtime operations with backends is available at `https://{domain}/control_page_proxy` Make sure to change login/password variables `CTRL_AUTH_LOGIN, CTRL_AUTH_PASSWD` in docker-compose file(s)
+#### (wont work on local setup without additional DNS server to point our domain to localhost - nginx doesnt use /etc/hosts)
+Simple admin panel that allows some runtime operations with backends is available at `https://{domain}/control_page_proxy` Make sure to change login/password variables `CTRL_AUTH_LOGIN, CTRL_AUTH_PASSWD` in docker-compose file(s)